 The Fund For Humanity

-The houses would be built at no profit and interest would not be charged on the loans.
+The houses would be built at no profit and with affordable payments on the loans.
 Building costs would be financed by a revolving fund called “The Fund for Humanity.”

-The fund’s money would come from the new homeowners’ house payments, no-interest loans provided by supporters and money earned by fund-raising activities.
+The fund’s money would come from the new homeowners’ house payments, our loans are provided by supporters and money earned by fund-raising activities.
 The monies in the Fund for Humanity would be used to build more houses.